lukkelele/LkEngine/README.md

 - Multiple platform support.
 - Static reflection.
 - Serialization and persistance.
+- Crash and error handling.
 - Development tools (e.g debugging and profiling).
-- Crash and error handling.
 - Application launcher.

 ## Setup and Installation <a id="Setup-and-Installation"></a>
 For development I've been using Visual Studio Community 22 (64-bit).<br>
-Other IDE's should in theory be able to build and run the engine but I cannot make any promises.

 ### Windows <a id="Platform-Windows"></a>
 Make sure the following are installed: